gperreymond/node-cqrs-framework/README.md

 ```

 * Step 3
-> Now it's time to start the engine, you need a rabbitmq running in localhost for this example.
+> Now it's time to start the server, you need a rabbitmq running in localhost for this example.

 ```
-$ node engine.js
+$ node server.js
 ```

-As result you will see the architecture of the engine :
+As result you will see the architecture of the server :

 ```
-Engine {
+Server {
   uuid: '77fdde42-4273-4142-b09e-e4883256fa3c',
   options:
    { bus: { url: 'amqp://localhost:5672' },